USTcoder523/Ethracer/README.md

 ### Fire Ethracer!

     cd /ethracer/HB && python3.6 main.py --checkone [Contract source code] [Contract address] --blockchain --owner [Owner address]
+### Alternative Fire

+    use deployedBytecode.bin to run ethracer

 ### Run Tests

 Make sure that you have a **Fully synced blockchain** (atleast uptil 5400000 block number) and that it is running on port 8666.
 Run the command below and check the /ethracer/HB/reports directory.
 You can find all the traces including the minimal ones with EO bugs, for two contracts given in tests folder.